jekyll/jekyll/docs/_docs/step-by-step/01-setup.md

 Patience, young grasshopper, there's still much to learn!

-In the next step, we'll learn about Liquid and templating.
+Next. you'll learn about Liquid and templating.